 Palaemonella burnsi currently receives no protection under Hawaii's endangered species law (HRS, Sect.
 195-D) or the Federal Endangered Species Act (16 U.S.C. §1531-1544).
 Although there are no existing regulatory mechanisms that specifically protect this species, the three Maui pools are located within the Ahihi-Kinau State NAR.
-This designation specifically prohibits the removal of any native organism and the disturbance of pools (Administrative Rules, Sec.
-13-209-4 (www.dofaw.net/nars 2004)).
-The State NARs were created to preserve and protect samples of Hawaiian biological ecosystems and geological formations; and are actively managed and monitored for their unique ecosystems.
-Though signs are posted that provide notice to the public that the pools are off-limits to bathers and other activities that could damage the pools, the State's NARs have no funding for proper enforcement to stop such activity.
+This designation specifically prohibits the removal of any native organism and the disturbance of pools (Administrative Rules, Sect.
+13-209-4).
+The State NARs were created to preserve and protect samples of Hawaiian biological ecosystems and geological formations and are actively managed and monitored for their unique ecosystems.
+Though signs are posted that provide notice to the public that the pools are off-limits to bathers and other activities that could damage the pools, the States NARs have no funding for proper enforcement to stop such activity.